fariha18/Android/README.md

-# Android-Studio-
+# Android Applications

-An android studio app using ListView with top ten destinational places with clicklable links rediracting to websites with top destinational places to visit to places as a tourist
+An android studio app using ListView with top ten destinational places with clickable links redirecting to websites with top destinations places to visit places as a tourist